MicrosoftDocs/SupportArticles-docs/support/azure/azure-kubernetes/create-upgrade-delete/error-code-invalidloadbalancerprofileallocatedoutboundports.md

 ---
 title: InvalidLoadBalancerProfileAllocatedOutboundPorts error code
-description: Learn how to fix the InvalidLoadBalancerProfileAllocatedOutboundPorts error that occurs when you try to create or update an Azure Kubernetes Service (AKS) cluster. ms.date: 04/26/2024 ms.reviewer: jotavar, v-weizhu ms.service: azure-kubernetes-service ms.custom: sap:Create, Upgrade, Scale and Delete operations (cluster or nodepool)
+description: Learn how to fix the InvalidLoadBalancerProfileAllocatedOutboundPorts error when you try to create or update an Azure Kubernetes Service (AKS) cluster. ms.date: 05/06/2024 ms.reviewer: jotavar, v-weizhu ms.service: azure-kubernetes-service ms.custom: sap:Create, Upgrade, Scale and Delete operations (cluster or nodepool)
 #Customer intent: As an Azure Kubernetes Services (AKS) user, I want to fix the InvalidLoadBalancerProfileAllocatedOutboundPorts error so that I can create or update an AKS cluster successfully.
 ---

-# Troubleshoot the "InvalidLoadBalancerProfileAllocatedOutboundPorts" error code
+# "InvalidLoadBalancerProfileAllocatedOutboundPorts" error when creating or updating an AKS cluster

 This article discusses how to identify and resolve the "InvalidLoadBalancerProfileAllocatedOutboundPorts" error code that occurs when you try to create or update a Microsoft Azure Kubernetes Service (AKS) cluster.